The Dark at the Top of the Stairs (film): Production

-Warner Bros. announced in January 1960 that it would be producing a film version of Inge's play, directed by Delbert Mann and starring Robert Preston and Dorothy McGuire.
+Warner Bros.
+Pictures announced in January 1960 that it would be producing a film version of Inge's play, directed by Delbert Mann and starring Robert Preston and Dorothy McGuire.
 During rehearsals for the production, Mann used the same process that he had used since his first film, Marty, in 1955.
 First, the cast read through the entire script, then they rehearsed the entire screenplay on set prior to filming.
 The film went into production in late January, but by the beginning of March, an actor's strike was looming, scheduled for March 7.
 Warner Bros. shifted to seven-days-a-week production schedules to complete filming before the strike.
 In mid-July, it was announced that The Dark at the Top of the Stairs would headline the launch of the fall season, and it opened at New York's Radio City Music Hall on September 22, 1960.

 Reception

 Variety provided a favorable review, noting that The Dark at the Top of the Stairs was "well cast and persuasively acted."
 However, Bosley Crowther of The New York Times called it a "flawed adaptation of the original stage play."
 The Film Bulletin described the film a "rather absorbing drama, with goodly shares of humor, warmth, and tragedy," though Preston's performance needed more "humility and tenderness" and Mann's direction, though professional, focused on "certain scenes singularly, rather than integrating them into the whole."
 Motion Picture Daily provided another positive review while criticizing Mann's direction, writing that he "failed to draw out some of the most vital scenes all the urgency and pathos that Inge had wrote into them."

 Shirley Knight earned an Oscar nomination for Best Supporting Actress for her role as Reenie Flood.
 Knight also received Golden Globe nominations for Best Supporting Actress – Motion Picture and New Star of the Year - Actress.
 Lee Kinsolving also received a Golden Globe nomination for Best Supporting Actor.
 Mann was nominated for a Directors Guild of America Award for "outstanding directorial achievement."
 The film was voted one of the ten best of the year in 1960 by the National Board of Review.
 Eve Arden's performance rated among the five best of the year by supporting actresses, according to The Film Dailys poll of over 1,800 critics.